shin5ok/rails7-with-spanner/README.md

 gcloud projects add-iam-policy-binding $PROJECT_ID --member=$LOGSA --role=roles/bigquery.dataEditor
 ```

 That's all, you can access the api and you will see all logs in BigQuery tables.
-Maybe you need to wait for few minutes at the first time until Log Sink started.
+Maybe you need to wait for a few minutes at the first time until Log Sink started.

 ## Use Terraform